offensive-packaging/documentation/wireshark/index.md

                             values
    --elastic-mapping-filter <protocols> If -G elastic-mapping is specified, put only the
-                            specified protocols within the mapping file Diagnostic output:
+                            specified protocols within the mapping file --temp-dir <directory>   write temporary files to this directory (default: /tmp)

+ Diagnostic output:
    --log-level <level>      sets the active log level ("critical", "warning", etc.)
    --log-fatal <level>      sets level to abort the program ("critical" or "warning")